 Registration & Entry Fees

 Your entry into the Barkin' Dog Duathlon includes a spot on the start line of Colorado's multisport season opener, fast and accurate chip timing with split times for run-1, bike, run-2, and both transitions.
 Results will be live online with athlete tracking for your fans!
 Printable finisher certificates & personal finish line videos (weather permitting) will be available shortly after the event, along with FREE downloads of your race photos.
-You can also enjoy a tasty picnic lunch, a quality gender specific tech shirt, and the chance to win some great merchandise in our post-race drawing!
-Join us on the start line on May 7th!
+You can also enjoy a tasty pancake breakfast and a quality gender specific tech shirt.
+Join us on the start line on May 6th!

 Register by Mail